giovanniboscu/continuous-section-field/README.md

 ## CSF Technical Methodology & Integration Schemes

-The engine employs a **multi-pass analysis** combined with **Gaussian integration schemes** to extract structural parameters with high numerical fidelity.
+The engine employs a **multi-pass analysis** combined with **Gaussian integration schemes** to extract structural parameters.
 Specifically engineered for **tapered and non-homogeneous members**, it is ideal for applications where sectional properties vary continuously along the longitudinal axis (e.g., wind turbine towers, bridge girders, or aerospace components).

 ####   Continuous Longitudinal Formulation
 Unlike traditional frame analysis software that treats members as prismatic, this library treats the member as a **Continuous Section Field**: